 For instance, data breaches should be given priority over a failed attack.
-Concentrate on the threat that your intellectual property, customer data, daily operations and revenue drivers will be exposed to.
-Afterwards, you can choose the metrics to monitor over the rest.
+Concentrate on the threat that your intellectual property, customer data, daily operations, and revenue drivers will be exposed to.
+Afterward, you can choose the metrics to monitor over the rest.

 Avoid Alert Fatigue